gandhi-taha/javascript-forever/Module_05/05_arrays.md

  console.log(fullStack[0])  // ["HTML", "CSS", "JS", "React", "Redux"] console.log(fullStack[1]) // ["Node", "Express", "MongoDB"]
 ```
 You are diligent and you have already achieved quite a lot.
-You have just completed day 5 challenges and you are 5 steps a head in to your way to greatness.
+You have just completed 5 Modules and challenges now you are 5 steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ##  Exercise